Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.0.11 =
+- Fix: Required credit cards were causing an issue with JavaScript validation.
+- Fix: Improved how inbox messages are cached to improve performance when there are no new messages.

 = 5.0.10 =
 - Security: Improved how data is sanitized when previewing in the style manager.
 - Fix: Prevent a warning when trying to get inbox messages from the API when no messages are being returned.